NeubertJonas/p139_study/README.md

 ### transcribe

-Instructions to run OpenAI's Whisper in Python which allows for automatic transcription of audio to text.
+Instructions to run OpenAI's Whisper in Python which allows for automatic transcription of audio to text!

 ### sync